nextcodebr/liveness-sdk-ios-sample/README.md

 # NXCDLivenessSDK
 ## Example

-To run the example project, clone the repo, and run `pod install` from the project root directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.
-Open `NXCDLivenessSDK.xcworkspace` in Xcode and run.

 ## Requirements